ankaAR/bestiario5e/_creatures/bone-naga-(spirit).md

 condition_immunities: "charmed, exhaustion, paralyzed, poisoned"
 ---

-***Spellcasting.*** The naga is a 5th-level spellcaster (spell save DC 12, +4 to hit with spell attacks) that needs only verbal components to cast its spells.
+***Lanzamiento de conjuros.*** The naga is a 5th-level spellcaster (spell save DC 12, +4 to hit with spell attacks) that needs only verbal components to cast its spells.
 Its spellcasting ability is Intelligence, and it has the following wizard spells prepared:

-* Cantrips (at will): mage hand, minor illusion, ray of frost
+* Trucos (a voluntad): mage hand, minor illusion, ray of frost

 * 1st level (4 slots): charm person, sleep